leonardovaloppi/leonardovaloppi/README.md

 ### Welcome to my GitHub space! 🚀

 ## Who am I? 🤔
-I’m a Data Analyst specializing in Cohort Analysis, Funnels, and A/B testing, using data to uncover strategic insights and drive business decisions 🤯
+I’m a Data Analyst specializing in Cohort Analysis, Funnels, and A/B testing!

-What fascinates me most about data is its ability to communicate meaning, transforming raw figures into actionable insights that shape strategies and create impact.